• (314) 516-8419

 3:30-5:00 pm

-3:30 Current Status of Clinical Trials and Regulatory Pathways – David Humes
+3:30 Current Status of Clinical Trials and Regulatory Pathways – H. David Humes, MD

-4:20 Ethical and Accessibility Considerations for Future Technologies – Peter Kotanko
+4:20 Ethical and Accessibility Considerations for Future Technologies – Peter Kotanko, MD

 4:45 Discussion